Radonoxius/Chebychev-Filter/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-- Special thanks to our professor so that we can work on this project.
+- Special thanks to our professor that we got to work on this project.

 For more information, issues, or feature requests, please open an issue in the GitHub repository.